 Throughout the years, Dr. Patton has kept in touch with the people who made her experience at OHIO a lucrative and inspiring one.
 While many of them have passed away, Dr. Patton fondly remembers the interest they took in her and the impact they made on her career, allowing her to pay it forward to those she encountered.
 Dr. Patton credits Ohio University with preparing her for her career in education and remains a proud Bobcat.

 The Patton family had a connection to Thomas McCracken, after whom the College of Education building is named.
 Both of Dr. Patton’s parents attended OHIO.
-Dr. Renée A. Middleton, dean of The Patton College of Education, can attest to Dr. Patton’s love of OHIO.
+Dr. Renée A. Middleton, former dean of The Patton College of Education, can attest to Dr. Patton’s love of OHIO.
 “Dr. Patton has always been an independent and forward-thinking person.
 Her lifelong commitment to education continues to inspire us daily at The Patton College, and we are honored and blessed to have her support,” Middleton said.

 The Patton Legacy

 In early 2010, Violet Patton gave a joint gift of $13.3 million to Ohio University College of Fine Arts and the College of Education to create the Violet L. Patton Center for Arts Education.
 A few weeks later, she committed an additional $28 million to the College of Education, resulting in the renaming of the college to The Gladys W. and David H. Patton College of Education, named after her parents.
-This gift will be used for renovations in McCracken Hall as well as to fund scholarships and professorships and to redesign the curriculum.
+This gift will be used for renovations in Patton Hall, formerly McCracken Hall, as well as to fund scholarships and professorships and to redesign the curriculum.
 Dr. Patton’s hope for The Patton College and the Violet L. Patton Center for Arts Education is to show the interrelatedness across different aspects of arts and education.
 She envisions interactive events and conventions to showcase and share art with the community.
-McCracken Hall will feature a special section of the building dedicated to the Patton’s and showcasing relics of their history.
+Patton Hall features a special section of the building dedicated to the Patton’s and showcasing relics of their history.
 “We are incredibly humbled by Dr. Patton’s gift to our College and are dedicated to ensuring that the gift will benefit first and foremost our students, who are the future of education,” Middleton said.
 Her philanthropy is truly transformational and marks the largest gift given to a college of education by a single donor.
 The Patton College of Education is only the third named college at Ohio University.
 Dr. Patton’s dedication to education will always be remembered.
 The Patton Legacy stands for and will always remain dedicated to improving and innovating education.